Moravian Land Movement

-The Moravian Land Movement (Moravské zemské hnutí; MZH) is a political movement committed to the ideas of modern European regionalism and traditional Moravian state self-government.
-It follows the Movement for Autonomous Democracy–Party for Moravia and Silesia.
+The Moravian Land Movement (Moravské zemské hnutí; MZH) is a political party in the Czech Republic that campaigns for the establishment of an autonomous region in Moravia and Czech Silesia.
+It was founded in 2018 as a breakaway from Moravané and claims to be the successor to the Movement for Autonomous Democracy–Party for Moravia and Silesia.

 Emergence of the movement

 The movement was registered in April 2018, the constituent assembly took place in May of the same year.
 Within the European political parties, MZH is a member of the European Free Alliance, which was admitted to the General Assembly in Brussels on 8 March 2019.
 In the elections to the municipal councils in 2018, the movement won 14 seats.
 The basis of the membership base are former members of the Moravané party.
 At the time of its establishment, the Moravian Land Movement had about fifty members.

 Membership in the EFA

 On 8 March 2019, when the Moravian Land Movement was accepted into the EFA, it became the only representative of the Czech Republic in the EFA.
 The EFA is part of the Greens/EFA faction, which has several seats in the European Parliament.
 Within the EFA, the Moravian Land Movement became part of the Central European Working Group.
 The Moravian Land Movement met there for the first time on 23 September 2019, when it addressed the issues of decentralization, self-government, education and regionalism.
 At the end of the meeting, a seminar on water retention in the landscape took place.
 The whole EFA Bureau took part in this inaugural meeting.
 Representatives of other regions were from Silesia, Vojvodina or Bavaria.